 To be eligible for the next REF, the final, author-created manuscript of all journal articles and published conference papers must be uploaded to SURE within 3 months of acceptance for publication.

 This policy applies to all journal articles and conference papers published after April 1st 2018.

 This page will help you make your research outputs open access, and make sure you’re eligible for inclusion in the REF.

 How can SURE help my eligibility for REF and promote my research?

-Depositing your research outputs in SURE means you meet HEFCE’s requirements.
+Depositing your research outputs in SURE means you meet the open access requirements of REF 2021.

-HEFCE’s full open access policy and requirements for the next REF are available here.
+The full open access policy and details of requirements for the next REF are available here.

 You’ll need the following information in order to upload your research to SURE:

 - Date of acceptance (the date the output was accepted for publication)